-See, hear, and read about Julie's work.
+See, hear, and read about Julie's work in the world.

 On June 1, 2021, Julie spoke with Marshall Poe, founder and editor of the New Books Network, about her book, Newspaper Confessions: A History of Advice Columns in a Pre-Internet Age, on the podcast “In Conversation: An OUP Podcast.”